Carl Harris had nearly lost hope.

 The supportive environment gave him the confidence to jump right into the longer Surgical Technologist Program.
 He then decided to stay at RTC and earn his associate degree in order to transfer to UW Tacoma.

 Harris, whose biracial background had often made him feel out of place, formed friendships with ease, excelled in his academics, and quickly became a leader.
 He serves as a member of the Phi Theta Kappa Honor Society, Student Leadership Executive Committee, Associated Student Government, and as a peer program tutor.
 He is also the student representative of the RTC Board of Trustees, and served as the president of the Surgical Technologist Club.
-He was integral in starting the new Men of Merit Program, which provides mentoring and support for minority men.
-For all this, The Board of Trustees chose him to be RTC’s nominee for the Transforming Lives Award sponsored by the Washington State Association of College Trustees.
+He was integral in starting the new Men of Merit Program, which provides mentoring and support for minority men, who research shows drop out of college at a disproportionate rate.

 “Carl is an example of all that is good and right about what we do at Renton Technical College,” said Director of Student Programs and Engagement Jessica Supinski.
 “He is pragmatic, realistic, empathetic, and authentic, and his ability to make meaningful connections with so many different people is exceptional.
 He can intuitively understand the struggles, pain, and motivations of others and connect with them.”